BJP and Cong in Karnataka lock horns over tweet on Modi | Politics

 - India

-A tweet by the Congress' Karnataka unit making alleged disparaging remarks against Prime Minister Narendra Modi and deleted later, on Tuesday sparked a war of words between the ruling BJP and its rival Congress, though PCC president DK Shivakumar expressed regret over the comments and called for civility in political discourse.
+A tweet by the Congress' Karnataka unit making disparaging remarks against Prime Minister Narendra Modi sparked a war of words on Tuesday between the ruling BJP and its rival Congress, whose chief DK Shivakumar expressed regret over the post and called for civility in political discourse.

 Addressing a party gathering here, state BJP chief Naleen Kumar Kateel made some sharp remarks against Congress leader Rahul Gandhi, which faced flak from senior party leader Randeep Singh Surjewala and former Chief Minister Siddaramaiah.